 Purpose of Acquisition: To preserve and protect the rare Northern Basalt Flow Vernal Pools habitat type that supports sensitive plants and animals that are either locally endemic or unique to California.

-Description: The following is not a comprehensive list, but rather a list of some site specific management goals*: Appropriately manage the vegetation of NTMER as necessary to maintain the existing conditions, preserve and protect sensitive-status species, continue the historic grazing management regimen, allow public access to the Reserve for recreational and environmental education that is consistent with the primary goal of preserving and protecting the habitat and the sensitive species it supports.
+Description*: Appropriately manage the vegetation of NTMER as necessary to maintain the existing conditions, preserve and protect sensitive-status species, continue the historic grazing management regimen, and allow public access to the Reserve for recreational and environmental education that is consistent with the primary goal of preserving and protecting the habitat and the sensitive species it supports.

 Environmental Review Process